Early Kentucky Derby favorite Forte scratched from race

 Five horses have died at Churchill Downs in recent days, including two trained by Saffie Joseph Jr. He was suspended by the track and had his Derby horse, Lord Miles, scratched.

-Kentucky Horse Racing Commission veterinarians were at Pletcher’s barn early Saturday to observe and examine Forte, who galloped on the track and then jogged outside the barn.
-Co-owner Mike Repole was on hand, too.
+State veterinarians were at Pletcher’s barn early Saturday to observe and examine Forte, who galloped on the track and then jogged outside the barn.

 Forte had a five-race winning streak and was the early 3-1 favorite.
+His jockey, Irad Ortiz Jr., will now ride Cyclone Mischief.

 That leaves 18 horses to run in the 1 1/4-mile Derby.
+The horses will break from posts 1 through 18 in the 20-stall starting gate.
+Posts 19 and 20 will be empty.

 It was another pre-Derby disappointment for Repole.